jlucaspains/sharp-cooking-docs/content/en/docs/FAQ.md

 For more details, see the blog post [Rewriting SharpCooking from Xamarin to PWA - Part 1](https://lpains.net/posts/2023-01-01-rewriting-sharp-cooking-app-part-1/).

 ## Can I keep using the older app?
-Yes, you can.
-It is highly recommended that you use the new app as all new features will only be available in the new app.
+No, the original app is deprecated and will be removed from the app stores.
+Please use the new app.

 ## Can I support the developers?
 Yes.
 Spread the word.